Competitive Advantage Attacks to Decentralized Federated Learning: Evaluation

 {\bf Two Coalitions.} This method divides the clients into two coalitions: selfish clients and non-selfish clients.
 Clients within the same coalition collaborate using DFL with the FedAvg aggregation rule.
 This scenario means that selfish clients do not join DFL together with non-selfish clients.

-{\bf TrimAttack~\cite{fang2020local}.} TrimAttack was originally designed as a local model poisoning attack to CFL.
+{\bf TrimAttack~\cite{fang2020local}.} TrimAttack was originally designed as a model poisoning attack to CFL.
 We extend it to our problem setting.
-Specifically, selfish clients use TrimAttack to craft shared models sent to non-selfish clients such that the post-aggregation local model after attack deviates substantially from the one before attack, in terms of both direction and magnitude.
+Specifically, selfish clients use TrimAttack to craft shared models sent to non-selfish clients such that the post-aggregation local model of a non-selfish client after attack deviates substantially from the one before attack, in terms of both direction and magnitude.

-{\bf GaussianAttack~\cite{blanchard2017machine}.} In GaussianAttack, a selfish client sends a random Gaussian vector as a shared model to a non-selfish client.
+{\bf GaussianAttack~\cite{blanchard2017machine}.} A selfish client sends a random Gaussian vector as a shared model to a non-selfish client.
 Each dimension of the Gaussian vector is generated from a normal distribution with zero mean and standard deviation 200.

-\myparatight{DFL parameter settings} By default, we assume 20 clients in total, including 6 (30\%) selfish clients and 14 non-selfish clients.
-We train a CNN classifier for each client on CIFAR-10 dataset.
-We also train a CNN classifier for the FEMNIST dataset.
-We train a LSTM~\cite{hochreiter1997long} classifier for the Sent140 dateset. {The CNN architectures for CIFAR-10 and FEMNIST datasets are shown in Table~\ref{table:cnn_cifar} and~\ref{table:cnn_femnist} in Appendix, respectively.
-The LSTM architecture for Sent140 dataset is shown in Table~\ref{table:lstm} in Appendix.} Table~\ref{tab:setting} in Appendix summarizes the DFL parameter settings for the three datasets.